goncalo22/SkyrimNet-GamePlugin/docs/Text to Speech/XTTS.md

 **XTTS** (Cross-lingual Text-to-Speech) is a powerful, deep-learning-based TTS engine that brings **realistic**, **emotionally expressive**, and **cloneable voices** to Skyrim.
 Unlike simpler TTS engines, XTTS can **replicate a specific voice from a short audio clip**, making it ideal for immersive, character-specific dialogue in modded Skyrim.

 In **SkyrimNet**, XTTS is used via a **local HTTP endpoint**, making it easy to integrate and fast enough for real-time use.
-It’s currently considered the **default voice generation system** in SkyrimNet, especially for **voice cloning and good emotional fidelity**.
+It’s currently considered the **default voice generation system** in SkyrimNet, especially for **voice cloning good emotional fidelity. and low latency**.

 ---